aksonov/react-native-router-flux/docs/API_CONFIGURATION.md

 ## ActionConst:

-We accept shorthand string literal when defining scene tpye or action params, like:
+We accept shorthand string literal when defining scene type or action params, like:

 ```javascript
 Actions.ROUTE_NAME({type: 'reset'});